hsumanto/rsa/doc/developer.md

 Start a new local RSA cluster with:

 ```
-sudo docker-compose up rsa seed
-sudo docker-compose up rsa worker
-sudo docker-compose up rsa worker
+sudo docker-compose up -d web seed worker
-sudo docker-compose up rsa web
+sudo docker-compose scale worker=5
 ```

 Start as many workers as you like, but make sure you have at least two: the first one doesn't do any actual work.
-All of the cluster nodes will write store data in the `postgres` and `data` containers.
+All of the cluster nodes will write data in the `postgres` and `data` containers.
 They have volumes mapped to the live source directory, so any changes you make to your code will show up in the running instances (perhaps after a compile and restart).